“TAKE CARE OF YOUR BODY. IT’S THE ONLY PLACE YOU HAVE TO LIVE.” – JIM ROHN

 *Just don’t exercise too close to bedtime, or you may be too energized to hit the sack.

 Overall quality of life: Staying active and regular exercise not only helps you live longer — it helps you live better.
 It strengthens your immune system and decreases the risk of developing diseases such as cancer and heart disease.
-It also helps delay or prevent chronic illnesses and diseases associated with aging and maintains the quality of life.
+It also helps delay or prevent chronic illnesses and diseases associated with ageing and maintains the quality of life.
 The American Heart Association recommends just 40 minutes of moderate to vigorous aerobic exercise three to four times a week.
 Even brisk walking will do.

 - Promotes a longer, healthier life